TABLE is a global platform for knowledge synthesis,

 Wageningen University & Research

 Jeroen Candel works as assistant professor in the Public Administration and Policy Group at Wageningen University & Research.
 He holds a bachelor in Public Administration and Organisational Science and a master in Public Governance (cum laude) from Utrecht University as well as a PhD in 'Putting food on the table: the European Union governance of the wicked problem of food security'.
 He is interested in emerging forms of food and agricultural policy and studies these by using public policy and governance theories.
-Beside his research, Jeroen coordinates and teaches introductory courses on Public Policy and Governance and European Union politics.
-Furthermore, he is a columnist for Foodlog and member of the Dutch Council on Animal Affairs.
+Beside his research, Jeroen coordinates and teaches introductory courses on Public Policy and Governance and European Union politics, and he is a member of the Dutch Council on Animal Affairs.

 Associate Prof, Elin Röös, Swedish